lorddex/hass-remote-management/README.md

-# hass-remote-management
+# HASS Remote Management
-Management Toold for a remote HASS instance
+*HASS Remote Management* is a management tool to perform tasks on a remote HASS instance.

+Actions currently available are:
+* backup
+* deploy (work in progress)